Monumental Complex of the Albanian League of Prizren

 The Monumental Complex of the Albanian League of Prizren is a museum complex and cultural heritage monument located in the historic city of Prizren, Kosovo.
 This monument belongs to the "architectural" category, approved with number 414/77 and is under state protection.
-The Complex is now home to photographs, documents, objects, clothings and other cultural artifacts that date from the time of the League of Prizren.
+The complex is now home to photographs, documents, objects, clothing and other cultural artifacts that date from the time of the League of Prizren.